EmmaDawsonDev/guide-to-HF/CONTRIBUTING.md

 ### Name your files Your-name.html and Your-name.css so they are easy for me to keep track of :)

 The only prerequisite is that you add a link back to the homepage (index.html) file at the top of your page.
 Then make your Pull Request.
-We will then add a link to your page from the homepage so that everyone can read about your experiences.
+We will then manually add a link to your page from the homepage so that everyone can read about your experiences (this can take a while if there are many submissions, please be patient).

 ### Setting Upstream remotes for returning contributors